MozillaSecurity/octo/README.md

 Octo's future aims to be a stable, well-tested and well-documented standard library for fuzzing in a JavaScript environment.

+# NOTE
+The <a href="https://github.com/MozillaSecurity/octo/tree/es6">ES6</a> branch is under active development while we are incorporating it into our existing fuzzers.
+This branch is current not maintained.

 ## Usage

 ```html